rahuldas790/cocomediasdk-android-video-conference-sample-app/README.md

         // triggered on receiving a new message from sourceNodeId

         // NOTE: This code will be executed on a background thread.
-        //       and this listener will be cleared during destroy() });
+        //       and this listener will be cleared during stop() });

       session.setContentInfoReceivedListener((message, sourceNodeId, contentTime) -> {
         // triggered on receiving a new content info message from sourceNodeId

         // NOTE: This code will be executed on a background thread.
-        //       and this listener will be cleared during destroy() });
+        //       and this listener will be cleared during stop() });

       session.setNodeStatusListener((nodeId, isOnline) -> {
         // triggered when nodeId becomes online / offline

         // NOTE: This code will be executed on a background thread.
-        //       and this listener will be cleared during destroy() });
+        //       and this listener will be cleared during stop() });
     }
   }